sabia-group/How-Tos/docs/source/time-correlation/time-correlation.rst

 ************************************
 Cross Correlation
 ************************************
-The Time Correlation Functions (TCF) between two observables :math:`A,B` is defined through the `cross correlation <https://en.wikipedia.org/wiki/Cross-correlation>`_ (similar, but not the same of the `convolutuon <https://en.wikipedia.org/wiki/Convolution>`_) of their time series:
+The Time Correlation Function (TCF) between two observables :math:`A,B` is defined through the `cross correlation <https://en.wikipedia.org/wiki/Cross-correlation>`_ (similar, but not the same of the `convolutuon <https://en.wikipedia.org/wiki/Convolution>`_) of their time series:

 .. math::